UKCloud/documentation/articles/openshift/oshift-faq.md

 ### Can I use UKCloud for OpenShift over closed networks such as PSN and N3?

-We plan for this service to be accredited for use over PSN, however this may not be available at launch.
-Connectivity to the N3 network will be considered when an appropriate sponsor submits a requirement.
+UKCloud for OpenShift has been certified for use over both the PSN Assured and Protected networks.

+Connectivity to the N3 network is available for customers and partners serving the healthcare community.

 ### Does UKCloud offer any scheduled automated backups for UKCloud for OpenShift?